spekulatius/PHPScraper/websites/examples/navigation.md

 # Navigation

-While PHPScraper is mostly intended to parse websites and collect information you can also use it to navigate websites.
-Below are examples for ways to *surf* around a website.
+While PHPScraper is mostly intended to parse websites and collect information, you can also use it to navigate websites.
+Below are examples of ways to *surf* around a website.

 ## Navigation using URLs

 You can navigate to any URL.
-These URLs are usually coming from the [parsed links](/examples/scrape-links).
+These URLs usually come from the [parsed links](/examples/scrape-links).

 ```PHP
 $web = new \spekulatius\phpscraper();